mramshaw/ReactAWS/README.md

 #### Deployment

 There are a number of deployment options (in addition to Amazon S3).
-Some React deployments follow.

-Check out this scaffold deployed on Heroku: https://react-aws.herokuapp.com/

 Check out this scaffold deployed on Netlify: https://compassionate-sinoussi-40e0e0.netlify.com/